ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-nsxt-topologies.md

 ## Single data center base topology
 {: #vrw-nsxt-topologies-single}

-This topology creates a single edge gateway cluster, with active-passive Tier-0 and Tier-1.
+This topology creates a single gateway cluster, with active-passive Tier-0 and Tier-1.

 Active-passive on the Tier0 provides IPsec capability for access through the HA VIP address.
 Alternatively, Tier-0 can use Border Gateway Protocol (BGP) and peer with a vSRX firewall.